More Information for Businesses

-- Under the proposed ordinance, retailers would be required to charge at least 10 cents for new reusable bags and paper bags.
-Customers receiving supplemental food assistance are excluded from this rule.
+- Under the proposed ordinance, retailers would be required to charge at least 10 cents for new, reusable plastic bags and paper bags.
+Customers receiving supplemental food assistance would be excluded from this rule.

 - Retailers would keep the proceeds from the bag charge to cover costs associated with complying with the proposed ordinance, offering recycled paper or reusable bags and providing educational materials.

 - Some single-use plastic bags would still be available, including:

 - prescription medicine bags

-- bags used to protect food items from contamination from items such as meat
+- bags used to protect food from contamination from items such as meat

 - bags for unwrapped food purchases such as produce

 - bags used to protect dry-cleaned clothing

-- Retailers found guilty of violating the ordinance could be charged fines to include $100 for a first offense to $500 for repeated offenses in the same year.
+- Retailers found guilty of violating the ordinance could incur fines to include $100 for a first offense to $500 for repeated offenses in the same year.
 Repeated violations also could result in suspension or revocation of a business license.